cnorahs2731/curious_shop/README.md

 pip install bokeh
 pip install pandas
 ```
-Download the files, navigate to the download directory, then run at command prompt
+Download the files, then at a command prompt, navigate to the download directory and run
 ```
 bokeh serve --show widget.py
 ```